bytedeco/bytedeco.github.io/contribute/index.md

 ### Project Ideas

-Here is a list of coding tasks in no particular order that, as far as I know, would be most welcome by users:
+Here is a list of coding tasks in no particular order that, in all likelihood, would be most welcome by users:

  * Improving the `Parser` of JavaCPP
  * Replacing the Bash/Maven build combo of JavaCPP Presets by something better (Gradle?)
- * [Creating JavaCPP Presets](https://github.com/bytedeco/javacpp-presets/wiki/Create-New-Presets) for more C/C++ libraries (LLVM, OpenMesh, PCL, Tesseract, etc.)
+ * [Creating JavaCPP Presets](https://github.com/bytedeco/javacpp-presets/wiki/Create-New-Presets) for more C/C++ libraries (FFTW, GSL, LLVM, OpenNI, OpenMesh, PCL, Tesseract, etc.)
  * Expanding `FFmpegFrameGrabber` and `FFmpegFrameRecorder` in JavaCV to support more features of FFmpeg, such as metadata and filtering
  * Designing and building a framework for continuous integration that could provide builds for multiple platforms and test for regression